nestybox/sysbox-ee/docs/usage.md

 ## Docker Bind Mount Permissions

-Sysvisor supports all Docker storage mount types: volume, bind, or tmpfs.
+Sysvisor system containers support all Docker storage mount types: volume, bind, or tmpfs.

 However, for bind mounts there are some caveats.
 These caveats do not apply to volume mounts and tmpfs mounts.

-The caveats for bind mounts arise from the fact that Sysvisor containers use the Linux user namespace, and therefore the root user inside the container maps to a non-root user in the host.
+The caveats for bind mounts arise from the fact that system containers use the Linux user namespace, and therefore the root user inside the container maps to a non-root user in the host.